Determine where your money has the best chance to grow.

 Make the best decision for YOU.

 There is no one-size-fits-all answer to this question.
 There are factors to consider that are unique to each situation which means that the best choice will be different for everyone.
-If you find it overwhelming or confusing, speak with a financial professional to help with your decision.
+If you find it overwhelming or confusing, speak with a fiduciary advisor to help with your decision.
 The sooner you know which option is best for you, the sooner your money can be working for you in the best way possible.

 Frank Iozzo, CPWA®